Melissa Harris-Perry: The Takeaway

 On July 23, 2021, Harris-Perry was named as interim host of the radio news show The Takeaway, following the departure of the show's previous host, Tanzina Vega.
 She was later announced as the permanent host and managing editor on October 18, 2021.

 In March 2023, Perry announced WNYC's decision to abruptly cancel the show effective June 2 of that year, criticizing management of WNYC publicly on Twitter.

 Personal life

-In 2008 she underwent a hysterectomy due to uterine fibroids.
+In 2008, she underwent a hysterectomy due to uterine fibroids.

-In 2010 she married attorney James Perry.
+From 1999 to 2005, she was married to educator Dennis Lacewell.
+At age 28, she gave birth to her first child, a daughter named Parker.
+In 2010, she married attorney James Perry.
 He is the CEO of the Winston-Salem Urban League.
-On February 14, 2014, their daughter was born via surrogate.
+On February 14, 2014, their daughter Anna was born via surrogate.
 She is Harris-Perry's second child.

 In April 2015, the Winston-Salem Journal reported that the IRS had placed a tax lien on the property of Harris-Perry and her husband for about $70,000 in delinquent taxes.
 Harris-Perry said she and her husband paid $21,721 on April 15, 2015, and have a payment plan with the IRS.